hausgold/docker-ejabberd/README.md

 development image with the mDNS/ZeroConf stack on top.
 So you can enjoy the ejabberd service while it is accessible by default as *ejabberd.local*.

-**Heads up!** This image did dedicated to your development environment.
+**Heads up!** This image is dedicated to your development environment.
 Do not run it on production!

 ## Requirements